-Improving the development of new cancer models using an advanced biomedical imaging methodDecember 17th, 2012 in Cancer /
+Improving the development of new cancer models using an advanced biomedical imaging methodDecember 17, 2012 in Medicine & Health / Cancer

 Scientists at the University of Arizona Cancer Center and the Moffitt Cancer Center, led by Dr. Robert Gillies, have demonstrated that an advanced magnetic resonance imaging (MRI) method can non-invasively evaluate the cellular proliferation of tumor models of breast cancer.
 This quantitative imaging method evaluates the diffusion of water in tumor tissue, which correlates with the growth rates of the tumor models.
 The results, which appear in the November 2012 issue of Experimental Biology and Medicine, can contribute to the development of new tumor models for cancer research.